PHP

 Shared secret key used for generating the HMAC variant of the message digest.

-When set to TRUE, outputs raw binary data.
-Default value (FALSE) outputs lowercase hexits.
+When set to true, outputs raw binary data. false outputs lowercase hexits.

 Return Values

-Returns a string containing the calculated message digest as lowercase hexits unless raw_output is set to true in which case the raw binary representation of the message digest is returned.
+Returns a string containing the calculated message digest as lowercase hexits unless binary is set to true in which case the raw binary representation of the message digest is returned.

 Examples